Best Endurance Ride Horse Breeds + Exactly What To Look For

 Arabian horse is perfect for endurance races

 Arabian horses are not among the tallest horse breeds as they are around 14-15 hands (57-61” or 145- 155 centimeters) tall to the withers.
-This makes them great for endurance runs because they are not too heavy or bulky.
+This makes them great for endurance runs because they are not too heavy or too bulky.
 We need a light horse that is still strong enough to finish the race.

-Here are some other good advantages of Arabians:
+Here are some other good advantages of arabians:

-• They have a strong and light frame.
-This is important because it should not be too round and broad over the shoulders as it would be too heavy.
+This is important because it should not be too round and broad over the shoulders as it would make it too heavy.

-So, as you can see, the Arabian horses are not too big.
+So as you can see, the Arabian horses are not too big.

 Criollo